-Sometimes the hero wants to remain and enjoy the life and his reward after defeating the main enemy.
-The hero himself enjoy the reward by himself and may be forgotten about the boon itself has to be shared to his ordinary world.
+Sometimes the hero wants tc remain and enjoy the life and his reward after defeating the main enemy.
+The hero himself enjoy the reward by himself and may be forgotten about the boon itself has tc be shared tc his ordinary world.